 But with Brotherhood of the Coast came a much needed advancement of the overarching plot (I understand, it’s like a tv series… standalone, mythology, standalone…).
 A very long scenario (it took two sessions and four jumps to finish it), well written and entertaining, it dwelt deep into the lore and finally gave us some answers regarding the relationship between us, the Agency, the Syaans and the Elois; although the revelations only come if you do specific things or rather if you follow a specific… creed!
 And that’s where I found the real strength of the scenario.
 Finally a story where what has happened, or may have happened, in the previous stories totally affects the scenario and, most of all, the way you play it.
 The choice you made in Lumen influences what you do here.
 Obviously it totally depends on the player’s sensibility.
 You might choose to ignore what has gone before and play it “like you should” or consciously follow that diverging thread and stick to your new found ethos.
 And the scenario rewards you for it.
 There are two types of successes, “mission complete” and “critical mission complete”, and it’s in the latter that the revelations start coming (mostly in the form of extra dialogue and a secret archive entry at www.thetimeagency.net).
 Obviously you might just decide to “diverge” here and/or you might not have played Lumen but if you have and you chose to do it then there is a nice feeling of narrative continuity and accomplishment that you get at the end. it’s not just the extra tokens, it’s really a good story.

 Needless to say the hopes for Madame where pretty high… and it was pretty of disappointing.
 The scenario itself was really long, tedious at times and somewhat frustrating.
 But the way they had planned it, that was kind of inevitable.
 How can you tell the story of what is happening in the “present” unless you force the player to fail again and again?
 Collecting characters was fun… unless you end up like us and collect the one that will unlock the end of the story for last!
 I think we went in something like 26 times, and we even had time bonuses.
+But the end of the story and the cycle were the real problem.
+Obviously a big cliffhanger, coherent but maybe too light on its feet (it felt like the end of Back to the Future part 2!).
+But I loved the way they made Bob the sacrificial lamb of the Revolution.
+The war is on and Bob is the first victim.
+The agency, and the “order” it represents, kind of dies with him.
+And to us is left the quest of honoring that and, in the case of us Saayans sympathizers, to go beyond that.

 It’s summer.
 Straight from my vegetable garden (semi-destroyed by the recent floods) I got my own tomatoes… taste like the sun.
 Some fresh gnocchi to go and we are in business.
 The only problem is I ate all of them… in one sitting.